You are here

 Made in DC: 20+ Local Businesses That Deserve Your Attention

-Shop Made in DC operates brick-and-mortar retail stores in Dupont Circle and The Wharf exclusively featuring products from Made in DC businesses.
+Shop Made in DC operates brick-and-mortar retail stores in Georgetown and The Wharf exclusively featuring products from Made in DC businesses.
 Everything you see in the store is — you guessed it — crafted right here in Washington, DC from local artisans and makers.
 The Dupont Circle boutique also features a cafe managed by Neighborhood Restaurant Group, where each item on the menu is made in the District.